Pandanancio/generic-repository-net6/README.md

 # generic-repository-net6
-Generic Repository for C# .NET 6
+Simple CRUD with Generic Repository with C# in .NET 6